whitelightning450/wordle_analyst_ideas/README.md

 For the moment, it appears that the wordlist is being used without any randomization - search for today's word here and look at the previous couple of list entries, for instance. https://www.nytimes.com/games/wordle/main.4d41d2be.js

 That's not a particularly noble approach, but it seems like you could get perfect scores.

+### Update:
+Sometime in May they started to scramble the word order.